Cancer

 Just as nutrition can play a key role in reducing breast cancer risk and supporting your body during breast cancer treatment, it can also be a valuable tool during survivorship.
 A healthy diet — combined with exercise and weight management — may help to reduce your risk of recurrence and improve your quality of life.

-The role of nutrition during survivorship is to promote healing and overall wellness to lower the risk of a breast cancer recurrence.
+The role of nutrition during survivorship is to promote healing and overall wellness to lower the risk of breast cancer recurrence.

-At Nuvance Health, we encourage our breast cancer patients to meet with a registered dietitian routinely during treatment so they feel prepared to continue a healthy diet and lifestyle after active treatment ends.
+At Nuvance Health, we encourage our breast cancer patients to meet with a registered dietitian routinely during treatment, so they feel prepared to continue a healthy diet and lifestyle after active treatment ends.

 After active breast cancer treatment ends, one of the main concerns most people have is, “Will my cancer return?”